 The most famous part of the Ligurian Coast comprises five centuries-old small fishing villages (Cinque Terre translates to five lands) of Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso al Mare.
 The wider area, known as Cinque Terre National Park (a UNESCO WHS site since 1997), includes also the towns of Levanto and La Spezia.

 We stayed in the town of Levanto, which is a famous seaside resort and a perfect starting-point for visiting Cinque Terre.
-Our choice of accommodation was a B&B named Affittacamere La Lanterna Sopra il Moggia, which was absolutely lovely and also budget friendly (5 nights cost us only EUR 475).
+Our choice of accommodation was a B&B named Affittacamere La Lanterna Sopra il Moggia, which was absolutely lovely and also budget friendly.
 The owners Elisa and Enrico were extremely friendly, they provided us with helpful information and they even offered a complementary ride to and from the train station, which is otherwise a 15-min walk from the B&B.

 Tip: when booking a hotel, B&B or hostel, don’t forget that Cinque Terre is actually five villages